 The show is approximately 2 hours long including introductions and short speeches from the Founder.
 You cannot leave during the event.
 Once you are parked in your space, barring an emergency, exit will not be allowed until the show has ended.

 Unfortunately, no. You are more than welcome to purchase multiple tickets, the limit is per vehicle due to social distancing measures and must be strictly adhered to for fan safety.
 If you want to park near someone else, it is encouraged to come together so that your spots are near each other.

 Parking spots will be assigned as you enter the site.
 Volunteers will guide you to your spot.

 No, you will be allowed to watch the show from outside the vehicle.
-Lawn chairs and sitting on tailgates is allowed.
-Please stay within your assigned parking area, wear your mask and continue to maintain all social distancing requirements.
+Lawn chairs and sitting on tailgates is allowed if you are in arms length of your vehicle.
+Please stay within your assigned parking area, no mingling between vehicles is permitted.
+Please wear your mask and continue to maintain all social distancing requirements.

 No, during the show we ask that everyone turn their vehicle off during the performance.

 This will be a LIVE concert, but you will be hearing the concert through your radio in your car or portable radio.
 Radio station number will be given to you when you enter.
 You will have no trouble hearing the show.

 Yes there will be washrooms available for emergency situations.